OMG Network (OMG) Price: Price Index and Live Chart | The Block

-OMG Network (OMG) currently has a price of $0.63 and is down -0.15% over the last 24 hours.
-The cryptocurrency is ranked 349 with a market cap of $88.8M.
-Over the last 24 hours, it saw $24.4M of trading volume.
+OMG Network (OMG) currently has a price of £0.50 and is up 0.75% over the last 24 hours.
+The cryptocurrency is ranked 350 with a market cap of £70.3M.
+Over the last 24 hours, it saw £16.3M of trading volume.
 The token has a circulating supply of 140.2M tokens out of a total supply of 140.2M tokens.

 OMG Network, or OMG, is a cryptocurrency functioning on the Ethereum blockchain.